FIRE-IN-THE-CODE/Wizard-Pass/README.md

 <pre>
 The syntax commands are:
--a      --analyze            analyze a password and determine it's complexity -c      --crack              attempt to crack the password of a .zip file using word lists by Daniel Miessler -g      --generate           generate a random and complex password -h      --help               prints helpful information.
+-a      --analyze            analyze a password and determine it's complexity -c      --crack              attempt to crack the password of a .zip file using wordlists by Daniel Miessler -g      --generate           generate a random and complex password -h      --help               prints helpful information.